Jones slopes and coarse volume of near-alternating links: Introduction

 \begin{thm} A near-alternating knot does not admit an adequate diagram. \end{thm}

-It is an interesting question whether the colored Jones polynomial can be used to obstruct the existence of an $A$-adequate diagram for a near-alternating knot.
+Theorem \ref{thm:naknoadequate} does not rule out the possibility that a near-alternating knot admits a $+$-adequate diagram that is not also $-$-adequate.
+However, it seems a very difficult problem to determine whether a knot admits a $+$-adequate or $-$-adequate diagram, given a diagram that is not $+$- or $-$-adequate, respectively.
+As far as the author knows, there is no characterization of semi-adequacy that can be applied to decide if a near-alternating knot admits a $+$-adequate diagram.
+It is an interesting question whether the colored Jones polynomial can be used to develop such a characterization by obstructing the existence of a $+$-adequate diagram for a near-alternating knot.
 The criterion from \cite{Lee16} may be applied if there is information restricting the number of positive crossings in a diagram.
 We will pursue this question in a future project.

-\begin{rem} We would like to remark that by \cite[Theorem 3.1]{Aetal92}, every near-alternating link admits an almost-alternating diagram, and it is not known whether every almost-alternating link is semi-adequate. \end{rem}